hypo69/hypo/docs/gemini/en/consultant/src/suppliers/locator.md

     "use_mouse": false,
     "event": "screenshot()",
     "mandatory": true,
     "locator_description": "Attention!
-In Morlevi, the image is captured via a screenshot and returned as a PNG (`bytes`). " }
+In Morlevi, the image is captured via a screenshot and returned as a PNG (`bytes`)."
+  }
 ```